wix-playground/de.flapdoodle.embed.mongo/README.md

 [![Build Status](https://travis-ci.org/flapdoodle-oss/de.flapdoodle.embed.mongo.svg?branch=master)](https://travis-ci.org/flapdoodle-oss/de.flapdoodle.embed.mongo)

 We are now a github organization.
 You are invited to participate.
-Staring with version 2 we are going to support only java 8 or higher.
+Starting with version 2 we are going to support only java 8 or higher.
 If you are looking for the older version you can find it in the 1.7 branch.

 # Embedded MongoDB